Rojaun-Dev/Sparrow-new/docs/SCHEMA_DOCUMENTATION.md

 - **JWT Authentication**: Each user is authenticated using JWT tokens
 - **Authentication Flow**: Users authenticate through the application login, which provides a JWT token for API access
 - **Authorization**: The system checks the user's role and company affiliation stored in the JWT to determine access permissions
+- **Password Reset**: Users can reset their password using a secure token-based system
+- **Email Verification**: New user accounts require email verification
+- **Session Management**: Secure session handling with proper token expiration and refresh mechanisms

 > **Note**: Previously, the system used Auth0 for authentication (DEPRECATED).
 All Auth0 references have been removed in favor of JWT authentication.